Pytrends Tutorial: How to Use the Google Trends API in Python

 No related queries found for ['Google', 'Facebook']

 Google Autocomplete provides search predictions based on what users commonly search for.
-With Pytrends, you can fetch these suggestions programmatically to understand what people are looking for related to a specific keyword.
-This is useful for SEO, content creation, and keyword research.
+With Pytrends, you can fetch these suggestions programmatically.
+This is very useful for SEO, content creation, and keyword research.

 suggestions = pytrends.suggestions(keyword="Python")